 This is when somebody is forced to carry out criminal activity through coercion or deception.
 Forced criminality can take many forms, including:

 We have seen a significant rise in the trafficking of children into forced criminality (sometimes referred to as Child Criminal Exploitation or CCE).
 The most prevalent form of CCE is related to ‘County Lines’ gangs who coerce children into participating in the movement and sale of drugs.
 Children can be coerced with gifts, money or perceived status, or they can be threatened with violence or blackmailed.

 Forced criminality also encompasses social welfare fraud.
 This takes place when exploiters falsely apply for tax credits and other welfare benefits using the victims’ details.
 It is not only the state that is the victim of social welfare fraud, there is often horrific abuse used against the individual in order to coerce them into falsely applying for benefits.

-The trafficking in organs involves removing a part of the body, commonly the kidneys and liver, to sell often as an illegal trade.
+The trafficking in organs involves removing a part of the body, commonly the kidneys or a lobe of the liver, to sell often as an illegal trade.
 Organs can be taken in a number of ways: